Resinchem/Ultimate-Bedside-Lamp/docs/mqtt.md

 ---

 ## MQTT Command (Subscribe) Topics
 The lamp is a very attentive listener.
 It watches these specific topics for commands; just ensure your syntax is perfect, or the lamp will politely ignore you.
-Commands should be published with a retain flag of **FALSE**.
-Format: `cmnd/[your-subscribe-topic]/[topic-suffix]`.
+Commands should be published with a retain flag of **FALSE**. <br><br>Format: `cmnd/[your-subscribe-topic]/[topic-suffix]`.

 |Topic Suffix|Payload(s)|Example|Notes|
 |:---|:---:|:---:|:---|